 I’ve always found that it helps to voice your ambitions out loud – it makes you more accountable which in turn, makes it more likely to happen.

-Lesson #6 Don’t try to be all things to all people - stick to what you’re good at
+LESSON #6 don’t try to be all things to all people

 When you’re setting up in business it can be tempting to say ‘yes’ to every job just to get some revenue in.
 But doing so can really backfire if you can’t deliver.
 Don’t say you can do everything when you really don’t have the team, process, or proven results for that service.